emberjs/rfcs/text/0938-strict-es-module-support.md

 invisible to apps are instead breaking changes, because apps and addons are relying on leaked details (including timing) of the AMD implementation.
  - we cannot implement other standard ECMA features like top-level await until these incompatible APIs are gone (consider: how is `require()` supposed to deal with discovering a transitive dependency that contains top-level await?)
+ - the reliance on global `require` and `define` means Ember apps have [interoperability problems](https://github.com/emberjs/rfcs/pull/784) if you want to embed more than one into a page, or have an Ember app share a page with some other app that uses AMD.

 ## Detailed Design